MyHealth.Alberta.ca Network

 Lived Experiences of Trans Youth

 Many trans youth face challenges throughout their lives.
 Fear about how family and friends may react as well as fear of bullying, harassment, discrimination and prejudice may stop young people from publicly identifying as a gender minority.
-Supportive families, schools and communities have a vital role helping LGBTQ2S+ children and teens do well in school and in life.
+Supportive families, schools and communities have a vital role in helping 2SLGBTQI+ children and teens do well in school and life.

 Coming out can pose serious safety risks, particularly for young people who are not financially independent.
 Youth may face abuse and harassment if they come out.
 Some may be forced to leave home after coming out, which leads to much higher risks of homelessness, substance use, self-harm, and suicide.

-• 90% of trans students reported being harassed about their gender expression
+• 63% of trans students reported being harassed about their gender expression.

-• 64% of LGBTQ2S+ students felt unsafe at school
+• 76% of trans students felt unsafe at school.

-• 23% of trans student heard teachers use negative gender-related or transphobic comments daily or weekly
+• 29% of trans student heard transphobic comments daily or weekly.

 For more statistics and information, see the Additional Resources page.